LibreTranslate/Locomotive/README.md

 ### Known Limitations

 Some models fail to execute with int8 quantization.
-If you get a lot of repeated words, try to set `-q float32` to keep full quantization.
+If you get a lot of repeated words, try to set `-q float32` to keep full precision.

 ## Contribute